lostboyslab/open-filament-database/README.md

 python data_validator.py --store-ids # Validates store ids.
 ```

-If anything gets printed to the console you should fix it and rerun the command, when non occur you can push the changes to your remote repository using either github desktop or doing like so.
+If anything gets printed to the console you should fix it and rerun the command, when non occur you can push the changes to your remote repository using either github desktop or the CLI like here.

 ```bash
 git add .